MrRowey/faf-new-website/src/about/01-setup.md

 - [Docker Desktop)](https://www.docker.com/products/docker-desktop/): A tool that automatically sets up everything needed to build and view the website on your device.

+Note: Docker Desktop requires CPU virtualisation to be enabled.
+Consult the manual of your motherboard if it is disabled.

 _Additional step for Windows users:_

 - [Windows Subsystem Linux](https://learn.microsoft.com/en-us/windows/wsl/install): A feature that helps Windows computers run the necessary tools for the website.